OwerHub/ponte-projects-frontend/README.md

 # PonteProject

 this is trial task.
-Mange project, add collaborator, etc.
-I had more ideas, but now was all the time
+Mange project, add collaborator, etc. in React I had more ideas, but now was all the time

 # to run